-This topic is for network administrators.
+This topic is for network engineers.
 It explains how to configure the on-premises router at your end of the IPSec VPN so traffic can flow between your on-premises network and virtual cloud network (VCN).
 See these related topics:

 - Overview of Networking: For general information about the parts of a VCN